-If you did not enroll in Medicare Part B when you were first eligible because you or your spouse were working and had group health plan coverage through you or your spouse's employer or union, you can enroll in Medicare Part B during a Special Enrollment Period (SEP).
-You also have an eight-month special enrollment period to sign up for Part B that starts at one of these times (whichever happens first):
+If you did not enroll in Medicare Part B when you were first eligible because you or your spouse were working and had group health plan coverage through you or your spouse's employer or union, you may be eligible to enroll in Medicare Part B during a Special Enrollment Period (SEP).
+You or your spouse (or your family member if you are disabled), also have an eight-month SEP to sign up for Part B that starts at one of these times (whichever happens first):

-- 1. The month after the employment ends. - 2.
+- 1. The month after employment ends. - 2.
 The month after group health plan insurance based on current employment ends.